 As you reflect on your contribution to the reunion fund, please consider making a gift this year and including a pledge for the following four years.
 As an example, to maximize your support towards your class project, you might consider a $5,000 gift to your reunion fund — a gift of $1,000 this year with a pledge of $4,000 to be paid over the next four years.

-In the October issue of the Whitman magazine, all contributors are featured by class year in the college's annual report of gifts.
+In the November issue of the Whitman magazine, all contributors are featured by class year in the College's annual report of gifts.
 Classmates who make contributions exceeding $1,000 in a fiscal year are also recognized as members of the President's Gift Societies.

 For more information about your class's reunion fund, contact Brian Dohe, Director, Annual Fund.